-Security personnel in Qatar halted Danish TV crew’s live broadcast and threatened to damage their camera.
+Security personnel in Qatar halted a Danish TV crew’s live broadcast and threatened to damage their camera.
 Let’s see why Rasmus Tantholdt, Danish reporter was stopped in Qatar and what happened after they stopped the Danish TV’s live in detail.

 What was Danish TV’s Live about?